 Single walls don’t have excellent ventilation during warmer seasons

 The Flytop 2-Person Tent is best for budget-seeking hikers and campers who are new to the outdoors.
-It doesn’t shy away from weather protection and having convenient tent features and standard materials, even if it’s low-cost.
+It doesn’t shy away from rain and wind protection and having convenient tent features and standard materials, even if it’s low-cost.

 Unlike the 3-season Hubba Hubba, the Flytop is made for all seasons, in all weather conditions.
 This means that it can be a snow tent too.
 The anti-tear checkered polyester fabric is thick and durable to keep the interior dry even against colder conditions.
 It also has a snow skirt to keep the ice away.

-This tent is most useful for days when the terrain is unfamiliar, and the weather is much more wild and unpredictable, say sudden snowfalls and storms.
+This tent is most useful for days when the terrain is unfamiliar, and the weather conditions are much more wild and unpredictable, say sudden snowfalls and storms.

 The Flytop is unfortunately heavy and bulky due to its thick walls and aluminum poles.
 It also doesn’t have enough of its rainfly for a bigger vestibule space.
 Pair that with small ventilation windows on top, and the interior becomes too hot and humid during warmer seasons.